kelvinst/genesis_rails/README.md

 rails g genesis_rails:copy_templates
 ```

-This will copy all the default templates into your rails project.
-It's important
+This will copy all the default templates into your rails project, and may have
+conflicts with other gems.
+If so, just diff them and choose which one you
+prefer.

-to remember that this needs to be recopied everytime there is a update on them.
+It's important to remember that this needs to be recopied everytime there is a
+update on them.

 ## Recommended configuration